I-am-PUID-0/DMB_Docs/docs/deployment/portainer.md

 2. Click the **Attach Console** button (⚙️ icon or from the top bar).
 3. Choose a shell (e.g., `sh`, `bash`, or `/venv/bin/python`) and click **Connect**.

-> Use this for tasks like inspecting running processes, modifying configs, or testing tools inside the container.
+!!! note "Use this for tasks like inspecting running processes, modifying configs, or testing tools inside the container."

 ---